Skip to content

 SystemCost tracking and operational health

-A category filter at the top lets you narrow the view to just Projects, Agents, or System.
+A category filter at the top lets you narrow the view to Projects or Agents.

 The left column of the Hub has three tabbed panels: